TheAIforNormalPeople/ai-for-normal-people/content/privacy.md

 ## What We Collect

 ### Email Addresses
-When you subscribe to our newsletter, we collect your email address through Formspree.
+When you subscribe to our newsletter, we collect your email address through Buttondown.
 That's it.
 We don't track you across the internet, we don't sell your data, and we don't spam you.

 {{< dialogue char="Vector" >}}
 CORRECT!
-We use Formspree which is a third-party service, but they're GDPR compliant and don't sell your data.
-The email goes directly to the human's inbox.
+We use Buttondown, a newsletter service that's GDPR compliant and doesn't sell your data.
+They handle email subscriptions and send you notifications when new episodes drop.
 {{< /dialogue >}}

 ## How We Use Your Information